 Some police departments will not take a report unless one of the injured parties is transported by ambulance to a hospital.
 In those situations, make sure to get as much information about the other driver and care owner as possible.
 You then contact the local police department to make a “counter report” where you go to the police station and fill out a report.
 Some police departments allow accident victims to complete these reports on line.
-If you are not sure which police department handles the area of your accident, reach out to one of our personal injury attorneys at Law Offices of Frank M. Nunes Inc and we can help you.
+If you are not sure which police department handles the area of your accident, reach out to one of our personal injury attorneys at Nunes Law Inc and we can help you.

 Once you seek medical care, the financial requirements necessary to treat your complete injuries will become apparent and must be accounted for later to ensure we are pursuing the best outcome for your unique personal injury claim.